coders-school/multithreading/module3/05_exercises.en.md

 }
 ```

-Test it on a below function
+Does it work on the below function? 🧐
 <!-- .element: class="fragment fade-in" -->

 ```cpp